 What’s the story with Coronado Surf Designs logo?

 I wanted to create an identity for the company that had the word Coronado in it.
 Aside from it being an obvious location, I have always loved this word, for how it is said and for how you might tell someone how it is spelled, “co-ro-na-do,” I like the cadence of both.
 No, I’ve never held a secret fantasy of being a cheerleader, but you’ve got to admit it lends itself to a good cheer too.
 I also like the Spanish translation, “the crowned one.”
 Doesn’t Coronado Surf Designs logo look a bit regal, but in a contemporary, stylish way?
-There are many things to like about the word Coronado and this logo.

 My approach to logo design